Declaration of the Rights of the Peoples of Russia: Content

 The meaning of the Declaration is still disputed in Russian historiography.
 In 1917 the Bolshevist thinking was still largely idealistic, dominated by vague ideas of "universal happiness".
 Also, at that moment Bolsheviks believed that the World revolution was imminent, so they did not care much about loss of territories.

-However, in the cold-war western literature, it is often argued that in fact Lenin and Stalin agreed to liberate mostly the territories they had no sovereignty over since Russia had lost them to Central Powers in 1915 and 1916.
+However, in the Western literature, it is often argued that in fact Lenin and Stalin agreed to capture mostly the territories they had no sovereignty over since Russia had lost them to Central Powers in 1915 and 1916.
 Many historians suggest that the purpose of the document was to limit the public dissent after Russia lost most of its western areas to the advancing German Empire and try to complicate the matters behind the front lines.

-But in reality, the declaration had the effect of rallying some ethnic non-Russians behind the Bolsheviks.
+The declaration was an attempt to rally some ethnic non-Russians behind the Bolsheviks.
 Latvian riflemen were important supporters of Bolsheviks in the early days of Russian Civil War and Latvian historians recognize the promise of sovereignty as an important reason for that.
 The anti-revolutionary White Russians did not support self-determination and, as a result, few Latvians fought on the side of the White movement.

-Intended or not, the declaration's provided right to secede was soon exercised by peripheral regions in western Russia, part or which had already been under German army's rather than Moscow's control.
-But as the revolution spread, also many areas within Russia that have long been integrated declared themselves independent republics.
-Bolshevist Russia would, however, attempt to establish Soviet power in as many of those as possible.
-All three Baltic states experienced wars between Soviet governments aiming to establish a Communist state allied with Bolshevist Russia and non-Communist governments aiming for an independent state.
-The Soviet governments received direct military support from Russia.
-After the non-Communist side won, Russia recognized them as the legitimate governments of the Baltic states in 1920.
-The countries would be later invaded and annexed by the Soviet Union in 1939.
+Intended or not, the declaration's provided right to secede was soon exercised by the nations in the western parts of the former Russian Empire, part of which had already been under German army's rather than Moscow's control.
+After the collapse of the Central Powers in late 1918, however, Soviet Russia began attempting to establish Soviet power in as many states as possible.
+In November 1918, the Red Army launched a military campaign in the west, invading and occupying Belarus and then advancing against the three Baltic states.
+In January 1919 the Red Army invaded Ukraine and in July 1920 invaded Poland.
+In the south, the Red Army invaded the Azerbaijan Democratic Republic in April 1920, then invaded the Republic of Armenia in September, and finally invaded the Democratic Republic of Georgia in early 1921, even though Soviet Russia had nominally agreed to Georgia's independence in the Treaty of Moscow.

-Russian historiography often cited the document as one of the main bases for the liberation of Central European states.
-Poland, Ukraine, Lithuania, Latvia, Belarus and Estonia were either created as puppet states by the Central Powers or liberated by the nations of the abovementioned countries themselves after the collapse of Germany and Austria-Hungary.